Peckmynd History, Family Crest & Coats of Arms

-Norman Conquest brought to England in 1066.
+Peckmynd is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Peckmynd family lived in Kent, at Peckham.
 The surname of derives from the Old English words pekke, indicating the top of a mountain or hill, and ham, meaning homestead or settlement, and distinguished the settlement by its proximity to a prominent peak.
-The name of te settlement then became attached to those who lived there.

 Early Origins of the Peckmynd family